Teh-Lemon/Dont-Push-Game/README.md

 Dont-Push-Game
 ==============

-2D Game made with Unity 4.5 in C#.
-Play online here: https://db.tt/rmo3PCsp
+2D Web Game made with Unity 4.5 in C#.
+~~Play online here: https://db.tt/rmo3PCsp~~ No longer supported in modern browsers :(

 - Don't let the junk food push you to the bottom!
 - Eat apples to gain temporary invulnerability.